pavelbelonosov/DB-tester/README.md

 - Insert rows/docs: program calculates time of executing given number of INSERT-operations in one batch.
 - Execute queries: program calculates time of executing given number of SELECT-operations.
 One query-one connection.
 No caching.

-After each test DBs are dropped, tables are cleared.
+After each test indexes are dropped, tables are cleared.

 ## How to start

 You can change some database's settings in `application.properties`.
 Program creates folder `tmpProject` to store DBs, so make sure it has all permissions.

-You will need at least `1024` mb heap space.
+You will need at least `1024 mb`  heap space and far more in case of huge table/collection.

 Build the project with `./mvn package`